+We did not find any coliform bacteria in our system this year.
 Coliforms are bacteria that are naturally present in the environment and are used as an indicator that other, potentially harmful, waterborne pathogens may be present or that a potential pathway exists through which contamination may enter the drinking water distribution system.
-We found coliforms indicating the need to look for potential problems in water treatment or distribution.
+If we did find coliform bacteria, this would have indicated the need to look for potential problems in water treatment or distribution.
 When this occurs, we are required to conduct assessment(s) to identify problems and to correct any problems that were found during these assessments.